xannyxs/xvoorvaa/README.md

 # Hi there 👋, Xander here!

 ## About me
-My name is Xander.
-I am a Codam Student in Amsterdam and studied as filmmaker before doing full-time coding.
-All my projects are made from the ground up, from planning and designing all the way solving realtime problems with code.
-I love general purpose & lowlevel programming languages.
+"My name is Xander, and I am a Codam student currently studying in Amsterdam.
+I have a background in film-making, but have transitioned to full-time coding.
+I specialize in creating projects from start to finish, including planning, design, and problem-solving using code.
+I am particularly passionate about general-purpose and low-level programming languages."

 ---